BillJr99/Ursinus-CS475-Spring2021/_pages/Activities/activity-physical.md

       questions:
         - "Why not use Non-persistent CSMA for Ethernet as opposed to 1-Persistent CSMA?
 What is the benefit, but what is the sacrifice?"
         - "What might be an appropriate upper-bound for the random wait time if a collision occurs?
 How might this upper bound change if collisions continue to happen?
 What are the benefits and drawbacks of a very short or very long upper bound?"
+        - "In what ways is Ethernet more efficient than Aloha?"
     - model: |
         <a title="Raysonho @ Open Grid Scheduler / Grid Engine, CC0, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:EthernetCableYellow3.jpg"><img width="512" alt="EthernetCableYellow3" src="https://upload.wikimedia.org/wikipedia/commons/thumb/f/fa/EthernetCableYellow3.jpg/512px-EthernetCableYellow3.jpg"></a>
         <br>